vitalstarorg/collection.vf/README.md

 ```sbtshell
 $ sbt console
 ```
-Enter to `sbt console`, the console will load the Scala packages in this project.
+Entering into _sbt console_, the console will load the Scala packages in this project.
 It is very similar to Python or Ruby and other scripting languages.
-Since this console will directly compile what you typed directly into JVM bytecode, so it works almost the same as the code running in unit test environment.
-This is an useful debugging tool by reducing the editing, compilation, and test cycle, probably by 10x.
+Since this console will instantly compile what you typed directly into JVM bytecode, so it works almost the same as the code running in unit test environment.
+This is an helpful for debugging as it reduces the editing, compilation, and test cycle, probably by 10x.

-# Tryout org.vf.collection.Node
+# org.vf.collection.Node
 ## Basic Features
 ```sbtshell
 scala> import org.vf.collection.Node